-: Action done by customer application : Action done by Watchdog Timer API
+: Action done by Watchdog Timer API

 The particularity of this library is that it can be either used in Java, in C inside the BSP or even both of them.
 The use of this library in the BSP in C is relevant when the user needs to monitor an item of the software system which is outside of the MicroEJ Virtual Machine.
 The sequence diagram below shows a standard use of the Watchdog API in Java and in C.